spiral/docs/extension/monolog.md

 }
 ```

 > You can use any monolog handler as the second argument.
+Make sure to add your Bootloader at the top of the LOAD list.

 ## Write to Log
 You receive `default` logger using `Psr\Log\LoggerInterface` dependency: